hu-tianyang/hu-tianyang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Postdoc at the National University of Singapore, working with Prof. [Kenji Kawaguchi](https://ml.comp.nus.edu.sg/).
+I am currently a Postdoc at the National University of Singapore, working with Prof. [Kenji Kawaguchi](https://ml.comp.nus.edu.sg/).
 In Fall 2025, I will join the [School of Data Science](https://sds.cuhk.edu.cn/en) at the Chinese University of Hong Kong, Shenzhen as an Assistant Professor.

 Previously, I was a research scientist at the AI Theory Group of [Huawei Noah’s Ark Lab](http://dev3.noahlab.com.hk/).
 I earned my Ph.D. in Statistics from Purdue University, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
 Prior to that, I completed my M.S. in Statistics from the University of Chicago and B.S. in Math from Tsinghua University.